GovLab/noi2/README.md

 If you have a global `pylint` installed, you should remove it as it won't be able to track dependencies properly.

-Then, you need to build the images.
+Then, you need to pul the images.
 This will take a minute the first time.
 If requirements change, you need to do this again.

-    docker-compose build
+    docker-compose pull

 ### Running the server